hyp36rmax/PGM-Mister-EZIOCHIU/README.md

 All original credit for the PGM MiSTer FPGA Core belongs to Eizo Chiu.
 This repository is intended solely as a community preservation and feedback resource.

+# Original README by Eizo Chiu

+The following section is preserved from the last publicly available release of the PGM MiSTer FPGA Core and is included for historical and reference purposes.

+## Preservation Notes

+This repository is intended to preserve documentation, testing results, and publicly released materials.

+If Eizo Chiu requests modifications, attribution updates, removal of specific content, or transfer of stewardship, maintainers will review such requests in good faith.

+Development ownership of the original PGM MiSTer FPGA Core remains attributed to Eizo Chiu.

 # PGM for MiSTer FPGA

 **English** | [简体中文](README.zh-CN.md)